Technological innovation is more than investing in tech. It means preparing your team and fostering a culture that embraces the digital revolution.

 In the modern business environment, the mantra for many companies is "adapt or die," especially when it comes to technology.
 Whether it's automation or artificial intelligence, the rapid convergence of technology and business often determines competitiveness and, in the most extreme cases, survival.

 For businesses, survival of the fittest means developing nimble, adaptable processes driven by data, automation and constant communication.
 Failure to follow the course of this evolution spells disaster for any company.
-In fact, a study from the John M. Olin School of Business at Washington University estimated that, in the next decade, 40 percent of today's companies on the S&P 500 will be gone.
+In fact, a study from the John M. Olin School of Business at Washington University estimated that, in the next decade, 40% of today's companies on the S&P 500 will be gone.
 This is disruption in action.

 Humanizing the digital revolution

-At the Global Innovators' Roundtable led by University of Virginia Darden School of Business professor Edward D. Hess, executives from companies including Capital One, IBM and Siemens discussed digital transformation and how it impacted their companies, as well as how to react to the changing landscape in a successful manner.
+At the Global Innovators' Roundtable led by University of Virginia business professor Edward D. Hess, executives from companies such as Capital One, IBM and Siemens discussed digital transformation and how it impacted their companies, as well as how to react to the changing landscape in a successful manner.

-One participant highlighted the need to foster a human openness to technological innovation.
+One participant highlighted the need to foster human openness to technological innovation.
 "Embracing digital requires a new mindset," he said.
 "The ability to adopt a new mindset and change the ways of operating is excruciating for many people."

 This is where leadership comes in.
 Leaders shape company culture in a number of ways, but the most important is leading by example.
 For the company as a whole to adopt an attitude of acceptance toward change and technological innovation, leaders first have to truly embrace it and practice what they preach.
 Technological development needs to be more than just another investment, but a complete integration.